preetisawant/runtimes/nodejs/nl/fr/fipsMode.md

 |FIPS_MODE !=true |failure (3)    |success (4)      |

 * success (1)
-  * FIPS est utilisé.
+  * FIPS is in use.
-  * Les journaux contiendront le message *Installing FIPS-enabled IBM SDK for Node.js*.
+  * The logs will include the message *Installing FIPS-enabled IBM SDK for Node.js*.
-  * La valeur renvoyée par process.versions.openssl contiendra "fips".
+  * The value returned by process.versions.openssl will contain "fips"
-  * crypto.fips renverra 1 pour indiquer que FIPS est utilisé.
+  * crypto.fips will return 1, indicating FIPS is in use
 * success (2)
-  * FIPS n'est *PAS* utilisé.
+  * FIPS is *NOT* in use.
-  * Les journaux contiendront le message *Installing FIPS-enabled IBM SDK for Node.js*.
+  * The logs will include the message *Installing FIPS-enabled IBM SDK for Node.js*.
-  * La valeur renvoyée par process.versions.openssl contiendra "fips".
+  * The value returned by process.versions.openssl will contain "fips"
-  * crypto.fips renverra 0 pour indiquer que FIPS n'est *PAS* utilisé.
+  * crypto.fips will return 0, indicating FIPS is *NOT* in use
 * failure (3)
-  * FIPS n'est *PAS* utilisé.
+  * FIPS is *NOT* in use.
-  * Les journaux ne contiendront *PAS* le message *Installing FIPS-enabled IBM SDK for Node.js*.
+  * The logs will *NOT* include the message *Installing FIPS-enabled IBM SDK for Node.js*.
-  * La reconstitution échouera avec le message "ERR node: bad option: --enable-fips".
+  * staging will fail with msg "ERR node: bad option: --enable-fips"
 * success (4)
-  * FIPS n'est *PAS* utilisé.
+  * FIPS is *NOT* in use.
-  * Les journaux ne contiendront *PAS* le message *Installing FIPS-enabled IBM SDK for Node.js*.
+  * The logs will *NOT* include the message *Installing FIPS-enabled IBM SDK for Node.js*.
-  * La valeur renvoyée par process.versions.openssl ne contiendra *PAS* "fips".
+  * The value returned by process.versions.openssl will *NOT* contain "fips"
-  * crypto.fips renverra 0 pour indiquer que FIPS n'est *PAS* utilisé.
+  * crypto.fips will return 0, indicating FIPS is *NOT* in use